Walk Rosthwaite to Wadendlath tarn, Lake District, England

 UNADJUSTEDNONRAW_thumb_1081

-5 thoughts on “Walk around Rosthwaite, Lake District, England
+5 thoughts on “Walk Rosthwaite to Wadendlath tarn, Lake District, England

 1. I was in Rosthwaite on Friday at the Youth Hostel.
 We went in the opposite direction and climbed Castle Crag, but my friends were there an extra day and did this walk (although perhaps a variation as they talked about a steep descent).
 They loved it, so I’m going to go back and do it soon, especially after reading this and looking at your lovely photos.